isifitz/CS50P_Project/try2/loose-note_2.md

 The fuh we still need to figure out inquirer and tabulate

-so to do is just do 1 of them then follow that
+so to do is just do 1 of them then follow that yasis refactoring this gon be hell then also figuring out a django implementation for this for web and making a swift app for this...

+### So current task

+Ok so now the add amount is working properly when using args but its now 100% I am lazy.

+this shi complicated af lol
+use parse_args for testing

 ### Codex Plan